-The training bars are supplied as an option for use by qualified instructors in order to teach people to fly the aircraft, and with more experienced students to fly the aircraft from the rear if necessary.
+The training bars will be supplied as an option for use by qualified instructors in order to teach people to fly the aircraft, they allow more experienced students to fly the aircraft from the rear if necessary.

 The training bars attach to the wings base bar and down tubes, and provide control extensions toward the back of the aircraft for rear occupant usage.